acoliver/evals/problems/react-evaluation/workspace/problem.md

 ## Overview

 Implement a reactive programming system inspired by modern frontend frameworks like React and Solid.
-This exercise tests your ability to work with:
+This project exercises your ability to work with:

 - Functional programming patterns
 - Observer pattern implementation
 - Generic type systems
 - State management and coordination

-## Source

-This exercise is adapted from the React exercise on Exercism (MIT License).
-Original implementation by the Exercism community.

 ## Requirements